dionroloff/Feedback_Form/README.md

 ### TECHNOLOGY USED

 This app uses JavaScript's React framework, including Redux.js.
+Styling was done with Material UI and CSS.
 The database was created using PostgreSQL.

 ### Description

 > NOTE: As a baseline requirement, you must use Redux to store your data across views.